Harris and Starmer set terms for annual summit on trade and co-operation

 He visited Berlin and Paris last week as a means of building trust with German and French leaders.

-Following the meeting with business chiefs, the two leaders were scheduled to attend the Republic of Ireland vs England Nations League football match on Saturday evening.
+Following a meeting with business chiefs, the two leaders are attending the Republic of Ireland vs England Nations League football match.

 Mr Harris said the relationship between the two countries may face challenges, including the match at the Aviva Stadium in Dublin, but added: “We will have intense and friendly competition, and then we will renew and reset again later in the evening.”